Virechana Treatment in Ayurveda Procedure & Benefits

 Virechana Treatment in Ayurveda Procedure Benefits

-Virechana is a therapeutic procedure in Ayurveda that has a wide range of therapeutic applications.
+Virechana in Ayurveda is a therapeutic procedure in Ayurveda that has a wide range of therapeutic applications.
 It involves the administration of purgative substances to promote the elimination of excess Doshas (bio-energies) and toxins from the body.
-Virechana Panchakarma is one of the many treatments in the popular detoxification therapy of Panchakarma.
+Virechana in Ayurveda is part of Panchakarma is one of the many treatments in the popular detoxification therapy of Panchakarma.
 It involves the use of herbal medications and other techniques.
 There is a wealth of information to be found on Virechana in traditional Ayurvedic literature.

 Virechana Treatment in Traditional Ayurveda [1]